ShivamSoni1995/Deploying-Wordpress-App-on-Amazon-ECS/readme.md

 ### 1. Create ECS Cluster

 * Create an ECS Cluster using the AWS Management Console or AWS CLI.
-* Choose the **AWS Fargate** compute option[cite: 16].
+* Choose the **AWS Fargate** compute option[  : 16].

 ### 2. Create RDS MySQL Instance

-* Launch an RDS instance using the MySQL engine[cite: 55].
+* Launch an RDS instance using the MySQL engine[  : 55].
 * **Important:**
-    * Deploy the RDS instance within the same VPC as your ECS Cluster[cite: 52].
+    * Deploy the RDS instance within the same VPC as your ECS Cluster[  : 52].
-    * Configure the RDS instance security group to allow inbound traffic on port 3306 (MySQL default) from the ECS Service's security group[cite: 53, 61].
+    * Configure the RDS instance security group to allow inbound traffic on port 3306 (MySQL default) from the ECS Service's security group[  : 53, 61].
-    * Disable public access for security[cite: 59].
+    * Disable public access for security[  : 59].
-    * Note down the database endpoint, username, and password (consider using AWS Secrets Manager for the password)[cite: 56, 65, 66].
+    * Note down the database endpoint, username, and password (consider using AWS Secrets Manager for the password)[  : 56, 65, 66].
-    * Specify an initial database name during creation[cite: 63].
+    * Specify an initial database name during creation[  : 63].

 ### 3. Create ECS Task Definition

-* Define how the WordPress container should run[cite: 8, 26, 27].
+* Define how the WordPress container should run[  : 8, 26, 27].
-* Use the public `wordpress` Docker image or specify your own image (e.g., from ECR)[cite: 17, 29].
+* Use the public `wordpress` Docker image or specify your own image (e.g., from ECR)[  : 17, 29].
-* Specify CPU and Memory requirements (e.g., 1 vCPU, 3 GB Memory)[cite: 33].
+* Specify CPU and Memory requirements (e.g., 1 vCPU, 3 GB Memory)[  : 33].
-* Configure port mapping (e.g., map container port 80 to host port 80)[cite: 33].
+* Configure port mapping (e.g., map container port 80 to host port 80)[  : 33].
-* Set the Network Mode to `awsvpc` (required for Fargate)[cite: 33].
+* Set the Network Mode to `awsvpc` (required for Fargate)[  : 33].
-* Assign an `ecsTaskExecutionRole` to allow ECS to pull images and log to CloudWatch[cite: 33, 34, 37].
+* Assign an `ecsTaskExecutionRole` to allow ECS to pull images and log to CloudWatch[  : 33, 34, 37].
-* You can create this using the AWS Console UI or by providing a JSON definition (see example below)[cite: 28, 33].
+* You can create this using the AWS Console UI or by providing a JSON definition (see example below)[  : 28, 33].

 ### 4. Create ECS Service

-* Within your ECS Cluster, create a new Service[cite: 24].
+* Within your ECS Cluster, create a new Service[  : 24].
-* Select the **Fargate** launch type[cite: 40].
+* Select the **Fargate** launch type[  : 40].
 * Choose the Task Definition created in the previous step.
-* Set the desired number of tasks (e.g., 2 for high availability)[cite: 42].
+* Set the desired number of tasks (e.g., 2 for high availability)[  : 42].
 * Configure networking:
-    * Select your VPC[cite: 44].
+    * Select your VPC[  : 44].
-    * Choose subnets across multiple Availability Zones for high availability[cite: 44].
+    * Choose subnets across multiple Availability Zones for high availability[  : 44].
-    * Create or select a security group that allows inbound traffic on port 80 from the ALB[cite: 45, 46].
+    * Create or select a security group that allows inbound traffic on port 80 from the ALB[  : 45, 46].
 * Configure an Application Load Balancer (ALB):
     * Create a new ALB or select an existing one.
-    * Set up a listener for HTTP on port 80[cite: 47].
+    * Set up a listener for HTTP on port 80[  : 47].
     * Create a target group that points to the IP addresses of the tasks, using port 80 and the HTTP protocol.
 Ensure health checks are configured appropriately.
 * Review and create the service.
-It may take a few minutes for the tasks to start and register with the ALB[cite: 48].
+It may take a few minutes for the tasks to start and register with the ALB[  : 48].

 ### 5. Connect WordPress to Database

-* Once the service is running, access the WordPress setup page using the ALB's DNS name[cite: 49, 50].
+* Once the service is running, access the WordPress setup page using the ALB's DNS name[  : 49, 50].
 * When prompted, enter the database details gathered during the RDS setup:
-    * Database Name [cite: 68]
+    * Database Name [  : 68]
-    * Username [cite: 68]
+    * Username [  : 68]
-    * Password (retrieved from Secrets Manager if used) [cite: 66, 68]
+    * Password (retrieved from Secrets Manager if used) [  : 66, 68]
-    * Database Host (the RDS instance endpoint) [cite: 68]
+    * Database Host (the RDS instance endpoint) [  : 68]
-* Run the WordPress installation[cite: 68].
+* Run the WordPress installation[  : 68].

 ## Accessing the Application

-After completing the WordPress setup, you can access your site using the DNS name of the Application Load Balancer[cite: 49, 69, 70].
-You can also map a custom domain name to the ALB DNS name using Route 53 or your DNS provider[cite: 21].
+After completing the WordPress setup, you can access your site using the DNS name of the Application Load Balancer[  : 49, 69, 70].
+You can also map a custom domain name to the ALB DNS name using Route 53 or your DNS provider[  : 21].

 ## Configuration Details

 ### Task Definition Example

-Here is an example JSON structure for the Task Definition (remember to replace `<AWS_ACCOUNT_ID>` with your actual AWS Account ID)[cite: 33]:
+Here is an example JSON structure for the Task Definition (remember to replace `<AWS_ACCOUNT_ID>` with your actual AWS Account ID)[  : 33]:

 ```json
 {